rei/rei-cedar-docs/docs/release-history/README.md

 - Updated [Buttons](../components/buttons/) component styling to remove extra grey border around all variants (PLIB-3770) (view in github)
 - Updated [Breadcrumb](../components/breadcrumb/)Breadcrumb component to address an issue with the ‘offsetWidth’ property (PLIB-3659) (view in github)
-- Updated cdr-core.css for anchor color to use $easily-excited (PLIB-3773) [view in github](https://github.com/rei/rei-cedar/tree/18.09.1/src/cdr-assets)
-- released npm patch for released components in support of current cdrAsset peer-dependency version bump

 ### Design Assets